11 Preregistration

 Because scientific observations typically consist of both noise (random variation unique to this sample) and signal (regularities that will reoccur in other samples), some of these pathways will inevitably lead to results that are misleading (e.g., inflated effect sizes, exaggerated evidence, or false positives).
 The more potential paths in the garden that you might explore, the higher the chance of encountering misleading results.

 Statisticians refer to this issue as a multiplicity (multiple comparisons) problem.
-As we talked about in chapter 6, multiplicity can be addressed to some extent with statistical countermeasures, like the Bonferroni correction; however, these adjustment methods need to account for every path that you could have taken (Gelman and Loken 2014; de Groot 2014 [1956]).
+As we talked about in chapter 6, multiplicity can be addressed to some extent with statistical countermeasures such as the Bonferroni correction; however, these adjustment methods need to account for every path that you could have taken (Gelman and Loken 2014; de Groot 2014 [1956]).
 When you navigate the garden of forking paths while working with the data, it is easy to forget—or even be unaware of—every path that you could have taken, so these methods can no longer be used effectively.

 The signal-to-noise ratio is worse in particular situations (as common in psychology) with small effect sizes, high variation, and large measurement errors (Ioannidis 2005).
 Researcher degrees of freedom may be constrained to some extent by strong theory (Oberauer and Lewandowsky 2019), community methodological norms, or replication studies, though these constraints may be more implicit than explicit, and can still leave plenty of room for flexible decision-making.